jasondsc/MegTakesTime/README.md

 # Recording length needed to achieve statistical power in neurophysiology

-Code for simulating neural time series.
+This GitHub repo contains code for i) simulating neural time series and ii) testing the data duration needed to observe a stable statitical between-groups effect

 # Information

-Code for simulating time series.
+Code for simulating time series contained in folder XXXX.
+This code relies on the NeuroDSP toolbox.
+We simulate participants from two cohorts using input spectral parameters (e.g., aperiodic slope, alpha peak frequency) taken from a normal distribution.
+We parametrically manipulate the disrtibution of a single sopectral parameetrr across a group such that we end up with nine simulations (three effect sizes and three spectral parameters).

-Please contact the authors of this package for any questions and suggestions.
+Please see the methods XXXX for details.

 # Citation

-If you use this software, please cite it:
+Please contact the authors of this package for any questions and suggestions.

-To cite SPRiNT in publications, please use:
+If you use this software, please cite it: XXXXX